orxshi/syllabus_creator/README.md

 Open the docx file with LibreOffice not MS Word.

-Usage of LaTeX for PDF generation is under development.
+Usage of LaTeX for PDF generation is under development

 ![screenshot](img1.png)